Welcome, Global Travelers!

 OTHER IMPORTANT REMINDERS

-- If you wish to withdraw from a Learning Abroad program and course, you must contact the Office of International Students & Global Programs in writing (via email at email@example.com).
+- If you wish to withdraw from a Learning Abroad program and course, you must contact the Office of International Students & Global Programs in writing (via email at firstname.lastname@example.org).
 If you choose to withdraw after being accepted to a program, you may be responsible for paying a penalty (up to the total cost of the program).
+Withdraw requests for spring programs that are submitted after January 1st are subject to a minimum $200 cancelation fee up to the total program cost.

 - The program cost is in addition to tuition.
 The program cost covers airfare, hotels, and some meals while abroad.
 Plan to bring additional money for meals as well as souvenirs and other expenses not covered by the program cost.
 The Learning Abroad program cost is added to students' term bills.